 Automatic Transmission TOW/HAUL Mode

-Designed for those occasions when you use your truck like a truck.
-An available feature on the Toyota Tundra’s 6-speed automatic transmission, TOW/HAUL mode changes the shift logic of the transmission so it selects and holds lower gears during acceleration and deceleration to improve towing performance.
+An available feature on the Toyota Tundra’s 6-speed automatic transmission, TOW/HAUL Mode changes the shift logic of the transmission so it selects and holds lower gears during acceleration and deceleration to improve towing performance.
 With TOW/HAUL engaged, the transmission doesn’t “hunt” (awkwardly down-/upshifting), especially on mountain roads while towing or hauling a heavy load.
 Acceleration, downhill engine braking, pulling power and cruising comfort are also improved.

 AWD With Active Torque Control

-When the road is slick, muddy or icy, this system’s got your back.
-It automatically shifts from 2WD to 4WD when a drive wheel slips.
+When the road is slick, muddy or icy, this system automatically shifts from 2WD to 4WD when a drive wheel slips.
 If the vehicle is primarily FWD, the system will engage the rear axle for extra traction, and vice versa.
 Active torque control systems allow the vehicle to drive in fuel-saving 2WD until a drive wheel slips, but instead of requiring that the driver shift into 4WD, the system shifts automatically.